Reciprocity (social and political philosophy): Mutuality

 This said, Nick Founder in "Finding True Friends" (2015) observes that reciprocation in personal relationships rarely follows a mathematical formula and the level of reciprocation, i.e. the give and take, will vary depending on the personalities involved, and situational factors such as which party has more control, persuasive power or influence.
 It is often the case that one party will typically be the lead reciprocator with the other being the responsive reciprocator.
 The form of reciprocation can also be influenced by the level of emotional need.
 Sometimes one party will need more support than the other and this can switch at different times depending on the life situation of each party.
 Because reciprocation is influenced by personal circumstances and since people do not follow a set pattern like robots, reciprocation from a friend to a friend for example will vary in intensity and an absolutely consistent pattern cannot be expected.
-If for example a person has a large inner circle of friendships with reciprocation as the key element of friendship, then the level of reciprocation within the inner circle will influence the depth of a friendship therein.
+If, for example, a person has a large inner circle of friendships with reciprocation as the key element of friendship, then the level of reciprocation within the inner circle will influence the depth of a friendship therein.
 Reciprocation can be responsive or initiative.
 It is also a fundamental principle in parenting, a successful work place, religion and karma.

 So for example, in the friendship context, reciprocation means to give or take mutually but not necessarily equally.
 Overall reciprocal balance is more important than strict equality at every moment.
 Friendship based on reciprocity means caring for each other, being responsive and supportive and in tune with each other.
 But without some form of overall reciprocal balance, the relationship may become transformed into a nonreciprocal form of friendship, or the friendship may fail altogether.

-To provide an everyday life example, should one's (person A) dog die, a good friend (person B) would offer support and a "shoulder to cry on" for person A struggling to deal with the death of their dog.
-After time, person B might suggest a new dog, to help person A move on from their loss.
-Reciprocation occurs from person A to person B, if person B obtains assistance from person A at a future time.